solidi/writing/40-what-is-a-software-development-engineer-in-test-anyway.md

 **Actively brings in new test techniques.** Whether it be [mutation testing](https://testing.googleblog.com/2021/04/mutation-testing.html), property-based testing, unit, integration, or new mocking approaches, they find ways to use these techniques and frameworks to test comprehensively.
 They organize and lead *game days*, *bug bashes*, and actively invest in applying methods in chaos engineering.
 Finally, they actively educate the team to leverage these tools.

 **Organizes test suites for effectiveness.** When [unit](https://proandroiddev.com/on-kotlin-a-unit-test-conversion-guide-71e0597bb45d) and integration tests are developed, they promote continual improvement, organizing fixtures, stubs, and mocks efficiently.
 These tests support new implementations.
 They add end-to-end tests to assert the intentional functionality of the system.
-Above all, the tests are logically separated and ordered, making it easy to run the desired tests at any time.
+Above all, the tests are logically separated and ordered, making it easy to run the desired tests.

 **And promote refactoring and automation.** For every test suite, test engineers improve the confidence of the product.
 They empower the software engineers to move forward with refactors.
 By doing so, their actions promote the effectiveness and investment of each codebase under test.
 All these tests serve as living documentation and are *hermetic* in nature.